Hired in El Paso: How Orlando Gomez worked himself into a job

 As a matter of fact, Orlando had this attitude from the moment he first heard of the Recording Connection.
 As a musician who had already dabbled a bit in producing and engineering, he had one basic goal: land a job in a studio.
 Beacon Hill was a newer recording studio in El Paso, staffed with experienced engineers who had previously worked with huge artists like Sting and Shakira.
 It was a perfect combination of experience and ground-floor opportunity, and for Orlando, the Recording Connection represented his chance to get his foot in the door while gaining the training and experience he needed.

-Once he enrolled and got started at Beacon Hill, he was placed as an apprentice with producer/engineer Alfredo Gonzalez, who proved to be a perfect fit for Orlando.
+Once he enrolled and got started at Beacon Hill, he was placed as an extern with producer/engineer Alfredo Gonzalez, who proved to be a perfect fit for Orlando.
 “I wanted to be both an engineer and producer,” he says, “and the good thing is that Alfredo himself is both of them as well… He specializes in music production and engineering, so it was a really good choice for me to get him as a mentor.”

 Since starting at Beacon Hill, Orlando says he’s gotten to work with both local talent and major artists, including Latin Christian artists Evan Craft and Marcela Gandara, and even hip-hop icon B.o.B.!

 “When B.o.B came in, we were all pretty excited,” he says.
 “We’d only been open for a little more than a year, and B.o.B was our first big artist coming in.
 So we were all pretty nervous, but once you are in the session, once you get focused on your work…you forget that you are working with famous people or renowned institutions.”